Preference-Conditioned Multi-Objective RL for Integrated Command Tracking and Force Compliance in Humanoid Locomotion: Simulation Experiments and Analysis

 \subsection{Adaptation to Online Preference Switching}

-Furthermore, the MORL policy demonstrates the ability to adapt online when preference weights are switched during walking.
+Furthermore, the MORL policy supports online switching of behaviors when preference weights are changed during deployment.
 The humanoid is tested under two separate conditions: either commanded with a constant forward velocity $v_{c,x}$ or subjected to a constant external force $F_{\text{ext}}$, with the forward velocity reward weight $w_c$ switched twice during each trial.
 Similarly, angular velocity and torque tracking are evaluated under analogous separate conditions.

 As shown in \Cref{fig:expswap}, the policy transitions smoothly between behaviors without instability or sudden performance degradation, achieving performance comparable to the baseline on single-objective tracking.
 In contrast, the baseline policy supports only a single motion mode.
-These results highlight that the MORL framework not only provides a continuous spectrum of trade-offs but also enables seamless online preference adaptation, a critical capability for interactive humanoid deployment where task priorities may shift dynamically.
+These results highlight that the MORL framework not only provides a continuous spectrum of trade-offs but also enables seamless online preference adaptation, a practical capability for interactive deployment where task priorities may shift over time.